MichaelAlexanderBryant/concrete-strength-prediction/README.md

 ### Model Performance

 I looked tuned based on MAE, because it is robust against outliers and I don't need a differentiable function.
-However, after hyperparameter tuning, I did take into account MSE, RMSE, and R-squared.
+However, after hyperparameter tuning, I did take into account other metrics (i.e., MSE, RMSE, and R-squared).
 The best model (based on MAE) was:
 <br/><br/>
 **XGBRegressor**
 * MSE: 19.80 MPa<sup>2</sup>